 The entry-level Aygo’s infotainment system is so basic it feels like it belongs in a museum.
 Thankfully, all other cars get a seven-inch touchscreen that’s miles more modern

-Entry-level Aygos in X guise have a two-speaker stereo with a DAB digital radio and an auxiliary input for your phone or iPod.
+The Entry-level Toyota Aygo in X guise have a two-speaker stereo with a DAB digital radio and an auxiliary input for your phone or iPod.
 Pick an X-play model or above, however, and you get a vastly more modern seven-inch touchscreen that’s much easier to read than the smartphone-app-based infotainment system you get in a VW Up.

 This comes with some bright menu icons to help make it as simple as possible to use on the move and, crucially, a physical volume knob for the stereo.
 Unfortunately, you don’t get satellite navigation as standard – for this, you’ll have to pay extra for an X-plore model.